-Students can choose to concentrate in one of several subspecialties that coincide with their personal and professional goals and interests.
-Subspecialties include areas such as private equity, corporate finance and portfolio management.
+Students may also be able to choose to concentrate in one of several subspecialties that coincide with their personal and professional goals and interests.
+Subspecialties include areas such as private equity, corporate finance, and portfolio management.

 An MBA with a concentration in finance prepares students for a variety of careers, including positions such as these:

 - Chief financial officer

 - Business Communications, General

 - International Marketing

 - Marketing Management

 A marketing MBA program is designed to prepare graduates to make marketing decisions relating to advertising, public relations, and other communications fields.
 For MBA students who choose to specialize in marketing, some of the elective course options include international sales and marketing, strategic planning, economics, ethics in marketing, market research, financial analysis, consumer behavior, and current business trends.

 In an MBA marketing program, students are usually allowed to choose courses from subspecialty areas of marketing based on their individual interests and goals.
 Such areas may include product management, marketing management, and international marketing.